 Whether you are creating a résumé for the first time or revamping a pre-existing one, the first step is signing up for a résumé workshop.
-These are held each Tuesdays & Fridays @ 1:30 pm (check website celendar for updates).
-You must attend a résumé workshop before coming in for one-on-one assistance during walk ins each Mon/Thurs/Fri between 9:30 am - 11:30 am and Wed between 2:00 pm and 4:00 pm.
+During the summer these are held on Tuesday & Friday @ 1:00-2:30 pm (check website celendar for updates).
+You must attend a résumé workshop before coming in for one-on-one assistance during walk ins each Mon/Tues between 1:15-3:15 pm and Wed/Thurs/Fri between 9:30-11:30 am.

 Writing a Great Résumé

 Include your name, phone number, email address, current mailing address.
 Optional: LinkedIn address.

 The profile is the response to the “tell me about yourself” question in an interview.
 This is your self-marketing statement and an overview of your character, skills, qualifications and area of expertise.
 See Handout: Profile Statement (pdf)

 List some of your best qualities pertinent to the job.
 Look at the specific job description and highlight key words and phrases to be included in this section and throughout your résumé.
 This section focuses on your soft skills and context as to where you developed the skill.
 See Handout: (goes with Profile)